byt3bl33d3r/AnsiblePlaybooks/README.md

 All of these were designed to be run on Kali boxes, but they should work on all Debian based distros (famous last words).

 The `fish.yml` playbook is expected to be ran first as it installs `virtualfish`, `pipenv` & all the environment variables needed for them to play nice together.

+Every tool is installed in its own Python `virtualenv` in order to avoid what I've started calling "Kali Virtual Hell"